NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

     Allow write access to members of the owning group.

 Allow read access to all
-    Read access to anyone who connects to the system, as well as public networks.
+    Allow read access to anyone who connects to the system, as well as public networks.

 Guest Access
-     A *guest user* is a user whose identification is failed because it did not provide credentials or has provided incorrect.
+     A *guest user* is a user whose identification has failed because it did not provide credentials or has provided incorrect.
 For users or devices that act in this mode, you can grant the following permissions: